Sīrah: Terminology

-During the early centuries of Islam, the sīra literature was taken less seriously compared to the hadiths.
-In Umayyad times, storytellers (qāṣṣ, pl. quṣṣāṣ) used to tell stories of Muhammad and earlier prophets in private gatherings and mosques, given they obtained permission from the authorities.
-Many of these storytellers are now unknown.
-After the Umayyad period, their reputation deteriorated because of their inclination to exaggerate and fantasize, and for relying on the Isra'iliyat.
-Thus they were banned from preaching at mosques.
-In later periods, however, works of sīra became more prominent.
-More recently, Western historical criticism and debate concerning sīra have elicited a defensive attitude from some Muslims who wrote apologetic literature defending its content.

 Authenticity

 For centuries, Muslim scholars have recognized the problem of authenticity of hadith.
 Thus they have developed sophisticated methods (see Hadith studies) of evaluating isnāds (chains of transmission).
 This was done in order to classify each hadith into "sound" (ṣaḥīḥ) for authentic reports, as opposed to "weak" (ḍaʿīf) for ones that are probably fabricated, in addition to other categories.
-Since many sīra reports also contain isnād information and some of the sīra compilers (akhbārīs) were themselves practicing jurists and hadīth transmitters (muḥaddiths), it was possible to apply the same methods of hadīth criticism to the sīra reports.
-However, some sīra reports were written using an imprecise form of isnād, or what modern historians call the "collective isnād" or "combined reports".
+Since many sīrah reports also contain isnād information and some of the sīrah compilers (akhbārīs) were themselves practicing jurists and hadīth transmitters (muḥaddiths), it was possible to apply the same methods of hadīth criticism to the sīrah reports.
+However, some sīrah reports were written using an imprecise form of isnād, or what modern historians call the "collective isnād" or "combined reports".
 The use of collective isnād meant that a report may be related on the authority of multiple persons without distinguishing the words of one person from another.
 This lack of precision led some hadith scholars to take any report that used a collective isnād to be lacking in authenticity.

 According to Wim Raven, it is often noted that a coherent image of Muhammad cannot be formed from the literature of sīra, whose authenticity and factual value have been questioned on a number of different grounds.
 He lists the following arguments against the authenticity of sīra, followed here by counter arguments: